dfinity/response-verification/packages/ic-asset-certification/README.md

     asset.
   - It's important to include any headers that can affect browser behavior, particularly [security headers](https://owasp.org/www-project-secure-headers/index.html).
+- `encodings`
+  - A list of alternative encodings that can be used to serve the asset.
+  - Each entry is a tuple of the [encoding name](AssetEncoding) and the file extension used in the file path.
+    For example, to include Brotli and Gzip encodings:
+    `vec![(AssetEncoding::Brotli, "br".to_string()), AssetEncoding::Gzip, "gz".to_string())]`.
+  - Each encoding referenced must be provided to the asset router as a separate file with the same filename as the original file, but with an additional file extension matching the configuration.
+For example, if the current matched file is named `file.html`, then the asset router will look for `file.html.br` and `file.html.gz`.
+  - If the file is found, the asset will be certified and served with the provided encoding according to the `Accept-Encoding`.
+  - Encodings are prioritized in the following order:
+    - Brotli
+    - Zstd
+    - Gzip
+    - Deflate
+    - Identity
+  - The asset router will return the highest priority encoding that has been certified and is supported by the client.

 ### Configuring individual files